hyperledger-labs/harmonia/docs/adhara/corda_proof_verification.md

   Signature[] signatures;
 }
 ```
-The `ProofData` structure contains the Merkle Patricia tree inclusion proof data where:
+The `ProofData` structure contains the Merkle tree inclusion proof data where:

 * `root` is the Merkle tree root.
-* `witnesses` is theMerkle multivalued proof's witnesses.
+* `witnesses` is the Merkle multivalued proof's witnesses.
 * `flags` is the Merkle multivalued proof's flags.
 * `values` is the Merkle multivalued proof's leaves.